A conference to be held at Princeton University, March 29 - 30, 2019.

 The goals of this conference are simple: to strengthen the good work of those in attendance as well as those who cannot be present; to broaden our networks, partnerships and friendships; to hear new ideas and experiences; and to be further empowered to make change.
 We invite to this conference people from every experience and background whose work, formally or informally, combats the grip that white supremacy has on the church and on American society in general.

 The conference will not have keynote speakers, as such.
 We understand every participant to be both a learner and a teacher.
-There will be an opening panel at 4:00 P.M. on Friday, March 29 entitled The Tradition is a Problem.
-On Saturday morning and again in the early afternoon there will be a wide variety of roundtables on topics such as Bible and theology, reconciliation and reparations, activism, liturgy and preaching, LGBT rights, immigration, incarceration, storytelling and healing, race traitors, policing, mass media, and the experiences of many American racial/ethnic communities.
+There will be an opening panel at 4:00 p.m. on Friday, March 29, entitled The Tradition is a Problem.
+On Saturday morning, and again in the early afternoon, there will be a wide variety of roundtables on topics such as Bible and theology, reconciliation and reparations, activism, liturgy and preaching, LGBT rights, immigration, incarceration, storytelling and healing, race traitors, policing, mass media, and the experiences of many American racial/ethnic communities.
 Participants will indicate in advance their preference of roundtables and are invited to propose topics to lead.
-On Saturday afternoon the conference will conclude with another panel entitled The Tradition is an Answer.
+On Saturday afternoon, the conference will conclude with another panel entitled The Tradition is an Answer.
 The Opening Panel on Friday and Closing Panel on Saturday will be livestreamed here http://mediacentrallive.princeton.edu/

 There is no registration fee.
 All meals during the conference (Friday dinner, Saturday breakfast and lunch) will be covered by the organizers.
 Attendees are responsible for their own travel and lodging.
 Discounted rooms have been placed on hold at a nearby hotel for participants who require overnight accommodations.